 As brands continue to push the boundaries of just how personalised their products can be, consumers continue to search for their perfect beauty product.
 From this the beauty industry has been inundated with customised and personalised product options that show no sign of stopping.

-It’s no secret that that latest retail trend to hit the beauty industry is customisation & personalisation, allowing consumers to communicate their individuals needs to a brand and in return receiving a product tailored to them.
+It’s no secret that that latest retail trend to hit the beauty industry is customisation and personalisation, allowing consumers to communicate their individual needs to a brand and in return receiving a product tailored to them.
 Not only does this benefit the consumer by offering a bespoke product specialised for their needs, but it also allows brands to build insight driven consumer profile of individual customers.

 When it comes to beauty regimes, everyone has their own ritual which they hope will fulfil their individual needs, however it can often take a large amount of trial and error to find that perfect product.
 This is why the development of personalised products are so successful.
 Being able to highlight problem areas and your individual goals ensures you are receiving a product that has the highest possible chance of fulfilling your needs.